California Teen Dies from Brain Injuries after a High School Fight – School Assault Wrongful Death Lawyers

 Can I File a Lawsuit for Wrongful Death Associated with a School Fight?

 Yes – you could have the right to file a lawsuit.
 You could sue if the actions – or lack of action – of the school/district ultimately contributed to the harm suffered.
 That is, if your child died due to injuries sustained in a school fight, you could have the right to file a wrongful death claim.
-For more information about your right to file a wrongful death claim, please do not hesitate to reach out to the experts here at our law firm as soon as possible.
+For more information about your right to file a wrongful death claim, please do not hesitate to reach out to the attorneys here at our law firm as soon as possible.

 What Compensation is Available for School Wrongful Death Claims?